ethereum/portal-network-specs/witness.md

 ## 2.2.
 Definition of the Syntax, Semantics, and Validation Rules

-The only terminal symbols are 8-bit bytes, represented in hexary notation.
+The only terminal symbols are 8-bit bytes, represented in hexadecimal notation.
+First define some base non-terminals to simplify later non-terminals.

 ```
 <Byte> := 0x00        {byte with value 0x00}